-In addition to providing disabled students/employees with reasonable accommodations, accessibility assistance is also available.
+The Tennessee College of Applied Technology - Shelbyville fully supports the Americans with Disabilities Act and will take any steps necessary to assure that anyone having a disability will receive whatever assistance is needed to be successful in any chosen program.
 Areas such as parking, walkways, sinks, water fountains, and doorways are easily accessible by any disabled individual.

-If you are in need of accommodations or accessibility assistance due to a disability, please contact the Coordinator of Student Services, Leslie Martin or the Director, Ivan Jones.
+If you are in need of accommodations or accessibility assistance due to a disability, please contact the Coordinator of Student Services, Leslie Martin or the President, Laura Monks.